TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

 ls -l /var/tmp/snaplink-cleanup*.tgz
 ```

-And then attach archive that tarball somewhere (perhaps attaching it to your
+And then attach or archive that tarball somewhere (perhaps attaching it to your
 process ticket tracking snaplink removal, if small enough).